Far-right terrorism in Australia: Right Wing Resistance

 Right Wing Resistance Australia, an openly white supremacist group affiliated to the Right Wing Resistance group founded in New Zealand, was involved in the Bendigo mosque protests in 2015.
 An "official blog for the Australian chapter of Right Wing Resistance", headed "Right Wing Resistance Australia" and "RWR Australia", with entries published in August 2011, but with no further activity, still exists as of April 2021.
 It self-describes as "an organized unified resistance movement against mass immigration, the Dilution of our European Culture and Pride, and the current multicultural agenda created by the current government networks designed to destroy our colonial rights and identity", and cites its function as "to recruit like minded individuals and groups into an organization of active men".
-The group was thought to be "possibly defunct" in April 2019; however, it was reported in November 2019 to have chapters in Australia, Sweden and Scotland.
+The group was thought to be "possibly defunct" in April 2019.
+It was reported that November to have chapters in Australia, Sweden and Scotland.

 The Australia First Party has a photo of three men holding a black flag saying Right Wing Resistance Australia, with "SC" and "14" on the left- and right-hand sides of it.
 One of these men is Ethan Tilling.
 He, along with other members of RWR, had gone to Ukraine to join forces fighting alongside the neo-Nazi Azov Battalion during the 2014 pro-Russian unrest in Ukraine.

 Phillip Galea, former member of the True Blue Crew who was convicted of plotting terrorist attacks in December 2019, had been a member or supporter of Right Wing Resistance.